Vlad the Impaler: Third rule and death

 Basarab Laiotă returned to Wallachia with Ottoman support, and Vlad died fighting against them in late December 1476 or early January 1477.
 In a letter written on 10 January 1477, Stephen III of Moldavia related that Vlad's Moldavian retinue had also been massacred.
 According to the "most reliable sources", Vlad's army of about 2,000 was cornered and destroyed by a Turkish-Basarab force of 4,000 near Snagov.
 The exact circumstances of his death are unclear.
 The Austrian chronicler Jacob Unrest stated that a disguised Turkish assassin murdered Vlad in his camp.
 In contrast, Russian statesman Fyodor Kuritsyn –who interviewed Vlad's family after his demise– reported that the voivode was mistaken for a Turk by his own troops during battle, causing them to attack and kill him.
-Florescu and Raymond T. McNally commented this account by noting that Vlad had often disguised himself as a Turkish soldier as part of military ruses.
+Historians Florescu and Raymond T. McNally commented this account by noting that Vlad had often disguised himself as a Turkish soldier as part of military ruses.
 According to Leonardo Botta, the Milanese ambassador to Buda, the Ottomans cut Vlad's corpse into pieces.
 Bonfini wrote that Vlad's head was sent to Mehmed II; it was eventually placed on a high stake in Constantinople.
-His decapitated head allegedly was displayed and buried in Voivode Street (today Bankalar Caddesi) in Karaköy.
+His severed head allegedly was displayed and buried in Voivode Street (today Bankalar Caddesi) in Karaköy.
 It is rumoured that Voyvoda Han, located on Bankalar Caddesi No. 19, was the last stop of Vlad Tepeş's skull.
 Local peasant traditions maintain that what was left of Vlad's corpse was later discovered in the marshes of Snagov by monks from the nearby monastery.

 The place of his burial is unknown.
 According to popular tradition (which was first recorded in the late 19th century), Vlad was buried in the Monastery of Snagov.
 However, the excavations carried out by Dinu V. Rosetti in 1933 found no tomb below the supposed "unmarked tombstone" of Vlad in the monastery church.
 Rosetti reported: "Under the tombstone attributed to Vlad, there was no tomb.
 Only many bones and jaws of horses."
 Historian Constantin Rezachevici said Vlad was most probably buried in the first church of the Comana Monastery, which had been established by Vlad and was near the battlefield where he was killed.